SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_bcPractice.md

 set_surface_id_vtp cylinder.exterior.vtp 1
 ~~~

 **HINT**: This line tags all the exterior faces in the model with an identifier (a Suface ID) , in this case, the number one.
-We will use it later on to calculate the wall shear stress on all the exterior faces of the model **!!!
-MAKE SURE**.
 We also need to introduce a new command if we want to activate the resistance boundary condition at the outlet face.
 We had previously determined that a resistance equal to $R = 8888.0$ dynes$\,$s/cm$^5$ needs to be applied at that outlet.

 In order to do this, we need to assign a Surface ID that will help us later to identify the face and assign the correct resistance value.
 This is a trivial case, because we only have one single outflow face, and therefore one single resistance.
 But imagine one case where many more are needed.
 In this case, it is very important to meticulously label all the outlet faces with a meaningful name, and to make a sketch that helps you remember the list of Surface IDs that you considered in the model.
 Each surface ID will have a corresponding Resistance value (or impedance function, or set of RCR parameters etc.).